 - Caffeine prevents the brain from reabsorbing dopamine, which is a feel-good hormone.
 As a result, we feel happy for longer.

 Don’t go overboard on your coffee consumption, however.
 Having more than 400 mg per day can lead to migraines!

-There are proven brain benefits to keeping a daily journal, but only if you do it by hand rather than on your computer.
+There are proven benefits to keeping a daily journal, especially for mental wellness in combatting the winter blues.
+But the benefits are magnified if you do it by hand rather than on your computer.
 Writing by hand makes both sides of your brain coordinate, boosts memory, and promotes creativity.
 The brain’s motor cortex is also more actively involved when you are handwriting than when you type.
 It’s even been shown to help reduce stress, especially if you write positive things, such as five things that you are grateful for.